-There are three 'Designated Safeguarding Leads' for Child Protection and one 'Deputy Designated Safeguarding Person' to support this role.
+There is a 'Designated Safeguarding Lead' for Child Protection - Mrs Bindu Rai

 All staff attend annual Child Protection training and are given regular updates on the safeguarding policy.

 6. What specialist services and expertise are available at or accessed by the school?